 Common Terns are poorly covered by general breeding bird surveys because of their highly aggregated breeding population.
 There have been enough birds seen on BBS visits for a trend to be drawn but this has an exceptionally wide confidence interval and probably relates mainly to birds seen on overland passage, prospecting for nest sites or breeding in small, dispersed colonies.
-Extraordinary counts occurred in 2014 and created a temporary upturn in the population index, but subsequent counts have been similar to those from previous years.
+Following extraordinary counts in 2017, an upturn is evident on the current BBS population index.
+However it should be noted that very high counts have previously occurred, in 2014, and the resulting upturn shown by the BBS index was only temporary, with subsequent counts in 2015 and 2016 being similar to those from previous years.